fvelasquez12/Superposition/docs/final.md

 ### Justification of Using the Target Network
-Before demonstrating the performaces of each algorithm, we want to ensure wether we want to use target network for all of our training.
+Before demonstrating the performaces of each algorithm, we want to ensure wether we want to use target network for all of our trainings.
 To test the necessity of using target network in deep Q-learning, we construct two simple NN loops: one with the target net and the other without target network, both with batch size 128.
 The one with target network updates at a frequency of 100 steps.
 We will train the two models using the CartPole environment for 50,000 episodes.
 As we can see, the following is the one with target network:

 ![50,000 Episodes of Deep Q Learning Using Simple Linear Neural Network](https://user-images.githubusercontent.com/45921165/145734571-adc90bfe-f6f1-4223-b92c-8c155f2c0d4e.png)